-For this type of catio, you should put in a litter box, as well as food and water.
-This is going to be your cat's new outdoor residence, so you can make it welcoming for it!
-Here is the pdf plan for this amazing catio, which also comes in two different sizes.
-As you can see, there are so many amazing options out there for catios.
+For this type of catio, you should put it in a litter box, as well as food and water.
+This will be your cat's new outdoor residence, so you can make it welcoming!
+Here is the pdf plan for this fantastic catio, which also comes in two different sizes.
+As you can see, there are so many great options for catios.

-No longer does your cat have to longingly look outside the window, now it can step outside in its very own catio and you can be assured that it is in a safe space where it will not be harmed in any way.
+No longer does your cat have to look outside the window longingly; now it can step outside in its very own catio, and you can be assured that it is in a safe space where it will not be harmed in any way.

 Do you have a catio for your kitty?
 Which one of these models does it resemble the most?
-If you're only just setting up your catio, which one of these would you choose?
+If you're setting up your catio, which one would you choose?

 Tell us all about your catio adventures in the comments section below!
-If you are looking for options for a whole yard be sure to read our post on Containment Fences and Oscillot cat fence rollers too.
-Shop CatioSpaces.com and use the promo code “FLOPPYCATS”.
+If you want options for a whole yard, read our post on Containment Fences and Oscillot cat fence rollers.
+Then, shop CatioSpaces.com and use the promo code "FLOPPYCATS."